Strike Up the Band (musical): Production

 The Gershwins revised the story with Ryskind for the 1930 Broadway run; they also removed the song "The Man I Love", now a Gershwin standard, from the show.
 They added a dozen new songs and rewrote the lyrics or changed the melodies of many of the 1927 songs.
 The new score is less Gilbert-and-Sullivan and more swing-influenced.
 Directed by Alexander Leftwich and choreographed by George Hale, the revised production opened on Broadway at the Times Square Theatre on January 14, 1930, and closed on June 28, 1930, after a moderately successful run of 191 performances.
-The cast included Dudley Clements and Blanche Ring.
+The show was stolen by Clark and McCullough, abetted by Dudley Clements and Blanche Ring.